Residential Properties – Interest Deductibility & Bright-line

 New Builds – a property is considered a new build if it has received its Code Compliance Certificate (CCC) after 27 March 2020.

-In these cases the investor will be able to continue to claim 100% of the interest paid on the property loan against rental income – there is no interest limitation.
+In these cases the investor is able to continue to claim 100% of the interest paid on the property loan against rental income – there is no interest limitation.

 For other properties the rules are: